DAIKICHI-PSC/RS-02/README.md

 Execute "RS02_MAIN.py".
 To run the program, load the program (text file) in "EDIT" mode and press the "RUN" button in "AUTO" mode to run it.
-See "RS-02 USERS MANUAL.docx" for instruction details.
+See "RS-02 USERS MANUAL_EN.txt" for instruction details.

 2024/8/19 Use nuitka to make RS-02 faster(If it is detected as a virus, please allow it to run).
 nuitka --mingw64 --follow-imports  --onefile --standalone --enable-plugin=pyside6 RS02_MAIN.py